euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 After the description of the experiment and the explanation of what is measured and how it must be transformed in paragraph 2, the paragraph 3 exposes how the algorithm can be vectorized using numpy and speeded up with cython.

-The parallelization of this algorithm beeing not very efficient we seeked for a completely parallel implementation, this time based on OpenCL (and interfaced using PyOpenCL)
+The parallelization of this algorithm being not very efficient we seek for a completely parallel implementation ([pyFAI_ocl]_), this time based on OpenCL (and interfaced using PyOpenCL)

 Description of the experiment